Owner, AH HA Creative

 I enrolled at the Art Institute of Seattle and seven months later became the in-house designer for The Burnsteads, a residential builder.
 Over eight years, I art directed photo shoots for corporate ad campaigns, designed environmental graphics for model homes, created more flyers and brochures than I can count, talked paper samples and production options with vendors, developed logos (one was etched into a boulder!) and served as the gatekeeper of The Burnsteads brand and all its affiliates.

 In 2010, I moved to Portland, OR and opened AH HA Creative.
 I am grateful for every day that I get help folks transform their businesses with my skills, experience and knowledge.
 There’s nothing more rewarding than doing what I love to give a client that ah ha moment that transforms their business from good to great.

 When I’m not working, I enjoy cycling, reading, listening to live music, cooking (and eating!), watching soccer, traveling and spending time with family.
-I live in a tiny SE Portland apartment with my two kids above a taco joint, a coffee shop AND an ice cream parlor.
+I live in SE Portland with my girlfriend and two almost teenagers.

 Favorite movie: 12 Monkeys, but now maybe Arrival